Canvas Quota Exceeded: Students

 • profile pictures

-• files attached to discussion boards*
+• files attached to ungraded discussion board replies*

 • Files uploaded directly into user files